mdj857/Hurricane-Sandy-Twitter-Analysis/README.md

 ![alt text](https://github.com/mdj857/Hurricane-Sandy-Twitter-Analysis/raw/master/images/simple_results.png "Simple BOW Network Results")

-Using the Kera default architecture, we achieved a 71% classification accuracy which is only slightly better than classifying based on the frequency of classifications in the data.
+Using the Keras default architecture, we achieved a 71% classification accuracy which is only slightly better than classifying based on the frequency of classifications in the data.

 # References: